 Spyderbat’s runtime automation features fall into three categories.

-Spyderbat’s lightweight Nano Agent installs in a matter of seconds and sets about automating three critical functions.
+Spyderbat’s Nano Agent installs in a matter of seconds and sets about automating three critical functions.

 Spyderbat’s automation features for securing multi-cloud environments include:

-- Projecting a live map of causal connections between events across all clouds and virtual machines, enabling analysts to trace root causes for any security concerns
+- Projecting a live map of causal connections between events across all clouds and virtual machines, enabling analysts and operators to trace root causes for operational and security concerns.

 For containers and Kubernetes clusters, Spyderbat offers a suite of automated capabilities that combine to create granular visibility into otherwise opaque environments.